Fractured but not fallen: Jamire Calvin’s return to the field at Washington State was a tumultuous two-year battle

 “When he was 7½ months, he literally just got up and started walking,” Zaire said.
 “He literally skipped crawling.
 He would just watch how people walk and decided it was time to walk.

-Now the high school recruit whose 20-yard shuttle was clocked at 3.98 seconds – a number that would’ve ranked second at this year’s NFL scouting combine – needed a friend to help him climb the stairs of his apartment complex which came after said friend gave him a ride home.
+Now the high school recruit whose 20-yard shuttle was clocked at 3.98 seconds — a number that would’ve ranked second at this year’s NFL scouting combine — needed a friend to help him climb the stairs of his apartment complex which came after a ride home.
 Calvin was usually able to hobble to his first class, but if the next one was too far away, he couldn’t always beat the bell.
 Sometimes he showed up late, sometimes not at all.

 “The hardest part was honestly just being where your feet are, because you can look forward and say when I heal up, it is what it is,” Calvin said.
 “It’s easy then, but when you’re in it and you have to live it day by day, you’re on campus with the scooter and stuff, it’s just being where your feet are was the hardest part.”

-Like he did the first time, Calvin immersed himself in rehabilitation and recovery – a decent distraction – but some days were admittedly harder others.
-He describes being “teary-eyed” on Saturdays while watching the Cougars play without him.
+Like he did the first time, Calvin immersed himself in rehabilitation and recovery — a decent distraction — but some days were admittedly harder others.
+He describes being “teary eyed” on Saturdays while watching the Cougars play without him.
 Because Calvin tends to suppress his emotions, it was difficult for those in his inner circle to gauge how much he was hurting.

 “So, as a father, I have to put it in perspective for him because he’s just like, ‘I pray all the time, I work hard, I do the right thing.
 Why is this happening?’ ” Zaire said.
 “I just tell him, ‘It’s not happening to you, it’s just something that could happen.
 It’s not happening directly to you, it’s just something that happened.
 And unfortunately this is your time for it to happen.
 Always look at, it can always be worse.’ ”